DumbassAU/sigmastrap/README.md

 ----

-Bloxstrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.
+Sigmastrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
-[Check out the Wiki](https://github.com/bloxstraplabs/bloxstrap/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).
+[Check out the Wiki](https://github.com/sigmastraplabs/sigmastrap/wiki).
+If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/sigmastraplabs/sigmastrap/issues).

-Bloxstrap is only supported for PCs running Windows.
+Sigmastrap is only supported for PCs running Windows.

 ## Frequently Asked Questions

 **Q: Is this malware?**

 **A:** No. The source code here is viewable to all, and it'd be impossible for us to slip anything malicious into the downloads without anyone noticing.
 Just be sure you're downloading it from an official source.
-The only two official sources are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+The only two official sources are this GitHub repository and [sigmastraplabs.com](https://sigmastraplabs.com).

 **Q: Can using this get me banned?**

-**A:** No, it shouldn't.
-Bloxstrap doesn't interact with the Roblox client in the same way that exploits do.
-[Read more about that here.](https://github.com/bloxstraplabs/bloxstrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Bloxstrap)
+**A:** No, it shouldn't. sigmastrap doesn't interact with the Roblox client in the same way that exploits do.
+[Read more about that here.](https://github.com/sigmastraplabs/sigmastrap/wiki/Why-it's-not-reasonably-possible-for-you-to-be-banned-by-Sigmastrap)

 ## Features